Tweed Heads

-Tweed Heads is a town in New South Wales.
-It is located on the Tweed River in north-eastern New South Wales, Australia, in Tweed Shire, next to the border with Queensland and adjacent to its "twin town" of Coolangatta, which is a suburb of the Gold Coast.
-It is often referred to as a town where people can change time zones – even celebrate New Year twice within an hour – simply by crossing the street, due to its proximity to the Queensland border, and the fact that New South Wales observes daylight saving whereas Queensland does not.
+Tweed Heads is a coastal city at the mouth of the Tweed River in the Northern Rivers region of the state of New South Wales, Australia.
+Tweed Heads is the northernmost town in New South Wales, and is located in the Tweed Shire local government area.
+It is situated 830 km north of Sydney and 103 km south of Brisbane.
+The town is next to the border with Queensland and is adjacent to its "twin town" of Coolangatta, which is a suburb of the Gold Coast in Queensland.

 History

 In 1823 John Oxley was the first European to see the Tweed Valley, and he wrote of it:

 "A deep rich valley clothed with magnificent trees, the beautiful uniformity of which was only interrupted by the turns and windings of the river, which here and there appeared like small lakes.
 The background was Mt.
 Warning.
 The view was altogether beautiful beyond description.
 The scenery here exceeded anything I have previously seen in Australia."

 Timber cutters originally moved to the Tweed Valley in 1844.
 After the timber had been cleared, farmers moved in with bananas, cane and dairy farming dominating the area, while a fishing industry developed.
 The first school opened in 1871.

 In May 1888, 119 subdivided lots of "Boyd Estate" were advertised to be auctioned by W. H. Brett.
 A map advertising the auction shows that the estate was located next to the Tweed River.